IvanPiankov/Multi-template_Homology_Auto_Modeling/README.md

 #### Note

-* Protein sequence length is not more than 1000 amino acid residues.
+* Target protein sequence length is not more than 1000 amino acid residues.
-* Specify only the absolute path to the folder!
+* Only provide absolute paths
 * If you have problems creating a database for mafft you can download [db_for_mafft](https://drive.google.com/file/d/1RCqvqkgmqs1k4NewladXkVTsrSBtGgAp/view?usp=sharing) and unpack it
+* Please take note that make_fragments.pl script initially installs many dependencies.
+The installation requires ~73+ Gigs of free disk space.

 #### Launch